• Skip to primary navigation

 We all know ‘em, we all love ‘em, but are avocados really that healthy?
 In short, yes!

 But first, have you ever wondered why we suddenly became infatuated with avocados?
-Well there used to be a ban on fruits from Mexico (the birthplace of the avocado) to America.
+Well there used to be a ban on fruits and vegetables from Mexico (the birthplace of the avocado) to America.
 When these import restrictions were loosened in the 90’s and finally removed in 2007, avocados (or palta in Spanish) could flow freely into our country (and mouths).
 A rising Hispanic population has also brought with it Mexican cuisine, namely in the form of guacamole.

 Top this all with the early 2000’s love of low carb, high fat diets and you have the makin’s for a decade that’s gone avocontrol.